shuvro-baset/Next-js/README.md

         - NextJs allows us to pre-render a page in not build time but in request time
         - The HTML is generated for every request depending on the data
         - only run when user requests
+        - no need to pre generate the page
+        - no need getStaticPaths() method

 `API Routes`
 - NextJs is a full stack framework where we write front end code in react and also write APIs that can be called by the front end